LineageOS/android_device_oppo_n3/README.md

 Copyright 2014 - The CyanogenMod Project

-Device configuration for Oppo N3
+Device configuration for OPPO N3